lin-yan-rs/Landsat-MSS-registration/README.md

     (ii) test data included in the repository ("testdata" folder containing two Landdsat 1 MSS L1TP images and two Landsat 9 L1TP images).

 How to run the program:
-        (i) create a new project in Windows Visual Studio 2019; (ii) add the provided source files (.c and .h) to the project; (iii) open the 042036_list_all.txt ASCII file in the testdata folder, update the file paths for the four binary images in the "testdata/binary" folder;
+        (i) create a new project in Windows Visual Studio; (ii) add the provided source files (.c and .h) to the project; (iii) open the 042036_list_all.txt ASCII file in the testdata folder, update the file paths for the four binary images in the "testdata/binary" folder;
         (iv) open the LSRegistration_main.cpp file, update variables to specify the paths to the test data folder and the 042036_list_all.txt file;